woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-30-cnq-investment-thesis/en/2025-12-30-cnq-investment-thesis.md

 excerpt: "CNQ's investment thesis centers on the combination of downside rigidity based on 'long-life low-decline assets' and upside potential through efficient capital allocation.
 Q3 2025 results recorded record quarterly production volumes, demonstrating the robustness of the business model."
 ---

-## Asymmetric Reward Structure: Combining Downside Protection and Upside Potential
+## Asymmetric Reward Structure: Combining Downside Protection and Upside Potential, Asymmetric Opportunity from Low-Cost Structure and Overwhelming Cash Generation

 ---